 Owners of properties are subject to a very small Public Tax which

-is payable with the Electricity bill.
+is payable nowadays annually and varies with the size of the property.
 The Electricity bill comes

 PROPERTY TAXES.